MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/assign-user-or-group-access-portal.md

 1. Open an elevated Windows PowerShell command prompt.
 1. Run `Connect-AzureAD` and sign in as at least a [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator).
-1. Use the following script to assign a user and role to an application:
+1. Use the following script to assign a user to an application:

     ```powershell
     # Assign the values to the variables